-The objective of promoting climate change mitigation, with a preference for governments, supranational debtors and/or agencies linked to governments with lower carbon intensity, with the aim of achieving a predetermined carbon intensity target, covers at least 90% of the portfolio.
+The objective of promoting climate change mitigation, with a preference for governments, supranational debtors and/or agencies linked to governments with lower greenhouse gas intensity, with the aim of achieving a predetermined greenhouse gas intensity target, covers at least 90% of the portfolio.
 The objective does not apply to entities for which the data is not available.
 More detailed information on the specific objectives of the sub-fund is available in the summary table in the section entitled 'What environmental and/or social characteristics are promoted by this financial product?'

-The contribution of issuers to mitigating climate change is measured on the basis of their carbon intensity.
+The contribution of issuers to mitigating climate change is measured on the basis of their greenhouse gas intensity.

-For companies, carbon intensity is defined as absolute greenhouse gas emissions (in tonnes of CO2 equivalent) divided by revenue (in USD millions).
-For countries, it is defined as the greenhouse gas emissions (in tonnes of CO2 equivalent) divided by gross domestic product (at current prices in USD millions).
+For companies, greenhouse gas intensity is defined as absolute greenhouse gas emissions (in tonnes of CO2 equivalent) divided by revenue (in USD millions).
+For countries, it is defined as the greenhouse gas emissions (in tonnes of CO2 equivalent) divided by gross domestic product (in USD millions).

-The targets of instruments of corporate issuers are different from those for instruments issued by national governments, supranational institutions and/or governmental agencies.
+The targets for instruments issued by companies are different from the targets for instruments issued by governments, supra-national borrowers and/or government-linked bodies.